| Community Epidemiology Work Group (CEWG)*** In June 2000, CEWG members reported that heroin indicators showed mixed

 refers to an individual's drug use at least once during the month preceding

-* State Resources and Services Related to Alcohol and Other Drug Problems
+their response to the survey. * State Resources and Services Related to Alcohol and Other Drug Problems

 for Fiscal Year 1995: An Analysis of State Alcohol and Drug Abuse Profile